 Ivan Holerjem was born in 1935 in Maribor, Slovenia (then part of Yugoslavia).
-He studied and worked in wineries as was the family tradition before the effects of the Second World War disrupted the industry.
-More rewarding work was found at Circus Krona reminiscent of Ivan’s childhood interest in keeping small animals like squirrels and rabbits.
+He studied and worked in wineries, as was the family tradition, before the effects of the Second World War disrupted the industry.
+More rewarding work was found at Circus Krona, reminiscent of Ivan’s childhood interest in keeping small animals like squirrels and rabbits.
 Here he learned to train bears and sea lions.
-Exploring places to relocate to, Ivan’s research led him to choose the Niagara region of Canada, where he arrived in the 1950s changing his name to John Holer.
-John attempted to find work at the Niagara winery Brights before becoming interested in the local tourism industry.
-John used his background in circus work to create an attraction that would rival the great waterfall at Niagara.
+Exploring places to relocate to, Ivan’s research led him to choose the Niagara region of Canada, where he arrived in the 1950s, changing his name to John Holer.
+John attempted to find work at Brights Winery in Niagara before becoming interested in the local tourism industry.
+John used his background in circus work to create an attraction that would rival the great waterfalls of Niagara.
 Holer and a business partner purchased one acre of land on Portage Road from Harry Oakes to develop a theme park meant to provide a secondary activity for visitors coming to see Niagara Falls.
 The park first opened in 1961 as “Marine Wonderland”.
-As the park grew, it underwent name changes to become known as “Marineland and Game Farm” and finally “Marineland Canada Inc.” The park originally providing interaction with animals by allowing the public to feed them, came to include popular aquarium theatre shows in which female staff prompted animals to perform, as well as shops, an arcade and rides.
+As the park grew, it underwent name changes to become known as “Marineland and Game Farm” and finally “Marineland Canada Inc.” The park, originally providing interaction with animals by allowing the public to feed them, came to include popular aquarium theatre shows in which female staff prompted animals to perform, as well as shops, an arcade and rides.
 Additional land purchases increased holdings up to 1000 acres, and development of displays facilitated accommodation of hundreds of land and marine animals by the 2010s.

 Learn more about one of Marineland’s performers in the History Note “Jeff the Seal at Marineland”